 I had enjoyed my brief visit, but now I wanted to get the f*** out of there!

 Is Weed Legal In Nimbin?

-It seems that most visitors make their way here with plans of buying weed in Nimbin.
-I mean, the town hardly shies away from its love of it.
+It seems that most visitors make their way to Nimbin with plans of buying weed.
+I mean, the town hardly shies away from it.
 There’s a Hemp Embassy, weed-themed shops, and huge weed murals on the streets.

 Despite all the signs to the contrary, weed is not legal in Nimbin, and the local police renew their efforts every so often to clamp down on the buying and selling of weed in Nimbin.
 They don’t seem to actually do much about it, though.
 There seems to be an understanding between law enforcement and the community that clamping down would kill Nimbin’s tourism.

 After my trip, I did some research on this, and although it’s widely known that you can still buy weed in Nimbin, apparently law enforcement has been cracking down on tourists travelling to Nimbin to buy weed.
 During my research, I even read a story of the police setting up roadblocks to check tourists’ cars leaving Nimbin!

 I didn’t see anything like that, but it pays to be careful if this is something you’re planning to do.